F-r-o-j-i/ReadMeTutorial/README.md

 ``## Test``

 ##### Emojis
-To use emojis in your README.md you will have to press `Windows + .` if you are on windows and `Fn` on MacOS.
+To use emojis in your README.md you will have to press `Windows + .` if you are on windows and `Fn` if you are on MacOS.